 The book opens with Swenton planning to bring his mother’s body home to the family estate.
-He uses the opportunity to visit with Miss Satiné Aldridge, who has assisted in the past.
+He uses the opportunity to visit with Miss Satiné Aldridge, who he has assisted in the past.
 Swenton was among those who recovered the Misses Satiné and Cashémere Aldridge from a collapsed glass cone in book 3 of the series.
 Satiné had been kidnapped by a spurned courter of Cashémere.
-As the women are identical twins, the man did not realize that he had taken the wrong girl.
+As the women are identical twins, the man did not realize he had taken the wrong girl.
 When he learns of his mistake, he attempts to rape Satiné as revenge on Cashémere.
 Satiné’s reputation is ruined, and so her uncle, Baron Ashton, escorts her to the Continent.
 He travels with her and sees Satiné settled in Italy before returning to England.
-We learn from Ashton that Satiné considers herself a “fallen” woman, so she acts as such.
+We learn from Ashton how Satiné considers herself a “fallen” woman, so she acts as such.

 During the recovery mission, Swenton takes a liking to the girl.
 In reality, he is fooling himself, for all his former comrades have chosen to marry and find happiness, and he thinks it will be easy to give his heart to the the emotionally wounded Satiné, for he himself has known great sorrow in his life.
-He assumes that she will accept his overtures and all will be well.
-[For those of you who have followed the series, you will recall that I originally planned for Satiné to marry Aidan Kimbolt, Viscount Lexford, back in book 4.
+He assumes she will accept his overtures and all will be well.
+[For those of you who have followed the series, you will recall I originally planned for Satiné to marry Aidan Kimbolt, Viscount Lexford, back in book 4.
 However, I found I did not much care for her character and did not feel she deserved one of my heroes.]

 In Italy, Swenton calls upon Satiné’s residence, where he encounters Miss Isolde Neville.
 This is the woman his solicitor has hired as Miss Satiné’s companion.
 John has made it his business to know something of Satiné’s life and to keep a connection to the woman he admires.
 Although they do not know each other personally, Miss Neville regularly corresponds with him regarding Satiné’s household.
 He thinks of offering Miss Aldridge his hand, but Satiné’s does not immediately receive him upon his arrival.
 She claims to be ill, but, in truth, she is recovering from a pregnancy.
 She fell in love with a prince, who wooed her, seduced her, and left her.
 John agrees to assist her.
 He says he will claim the child as his, but he arrived too late for the child to be his legitimate heir.
 They will marry, and he will provide for Satiné and the child.